andrewbaxter/lunk/readme.md

   If you have the inputs in the wrong macro KV group they won't be acknowledged as a graph connection, so changes to dependencies won't trigger the callback.

+### My callback is firing (leaked)

+Possible causes

+- The callback captures the item that owns it.
+For example, you did `link!` and captured an html element that the `link!` modifies.
+You should change the capture to a weak reference.

 # Why flexibility over performance

 The main gains from these libraries come from helping you avoid costly work.
 The more flexible, the more work it'll help you avoid.